 TUTO: Woven stool

-Do you have a small stool that is damaged, has a hole in it, is a bit old or in any case, not fresh anymore?
+Do you have a little stool that's damaged, has a hole in it, is a bit old or, in any case, no longer fresh?
 Please, don't throw it away!
-Give it a new life and lots of colors instead 🌈
+Give it a new lease of life and plenty of color 🌈

-With just a wall stapler and some ribbons, let's go for a DIY footrest (or sofa end) made of woven ribbons, which will bring exactly THE touch of color you were missing in the depths of winter (anyway ... we always need color right? 😉 )
+All you need is a wall stapler and a few ribbons, and you've got a DIY woven ribbon footrest (or sofa stool) that will bring just THE touch of color you've been missing in the depths of winter (anyway ... we always need color, don't we? 😉 ).

 👉Forthis DIY you need: